top of page

 It’s All in the Framing!
 Today, I was ad-watching and observed something missing in several cases.
 You can have the best product or solution in the world, but if the value proposition isn’t framed correctly, which I consider an art, you may be missing a lot of potential for engagement.

 The secret?
 Positioning, meaning how you highlight the benefit in a way that feels irresistible, meaningful, and relevant.
-Since I have had more time on my hands, I thought of a few strategic ways I do it and provided some examples.

 1. The “Gain” Positioning: Focus on what your customer gets.